 What You’ll Learn About Moms Working Part Time

 So what sort of details will moms – or future moms – learn in this book?
-Pretty much everything you need to know to plan and get started on the right foot.
-New and prospective moms will learn how to find (or create) a part time opportunity that fits your goals, needs and life.
-In fact, this book is useful book even if you’ve already jumped back into working and things are not working for you.
+Pretty much everything you need to know to get started on the right foot.
+New and prospective moms will learn how to find (or create) a part-time opportunity that fits your goals, needs, and life.
+In fact, this book is a useful book even if you’ve already jumped back into working and things are not working for you.

 Inside “The Best of Both Worlds”